 For this post, we are going to use the USRP to receive a MODE S signal, so we have to add to the model the receiver block.

 When the block is added, it is configured with an invalid configuration so we have to configure the SDRu receiver block.
-The configuration of the SDRu block configures the corresponding Radio device, in this case the B210 board.
-Then since the board has more than one interface, the interface used have to be configured too.
-Next we have the radio configuration.
-The center frequency, that is the frequency which data is modulated, 1090 MHz for ADS-B. The sampling clock and the decimation factor will define the number of samples per bit of the frame.
+The configuration of the SDRu block configures the corresponding Radio device, in this case, the B210 board.
+Then since the board has more than one interface, the interface used has to be configured too.
+Next, we have the radio configuration.
+The center frequency, that is the frequency at which data is modulated, 1090 MHz for ADS-B. The sampling clock and the decimation factor will define the number of samples per bit of the frame.
 In this case, the MODE S frame is sent at 1 Msps, so for a clock of 10 MHz we will receive 10 samples per bit of information.
-The amount of samples will determine the error that our receiver will allow, since the data has to be read in the middle of the bit.
+The number of samples will determine the error that our receiver will allow since the data has to be read in the middle of the bit.
 Also, data in ModeS is sent using Manchester encoding, so the data bit has to be read in the first quarter of the byte, and then again in the third quarter, in order to determine whether the bit is one or zero.
-In the next figure we can see in the left, a perfect edged signal, and how the data is read in the first and third quarters.
-The right signal is a more realistic signal, where the edges ar not perfect, but in this case, the sample where we will read the value of the bit is correct.
+In the next figure, we can see in the left, a perfect-edged signal, and how the data is read in the first and third quarters.
+The right signal is a more realistic signal, where the edges are not perfect, but in this case, the sample where we will read the value of the bit is correct.

 Bit capture